rchgrca/twine/README.md

 false, places the message in the Unread section
 * Click on "Mark as Unread", sends async request, on success, it toggles the "unread" property to true, places the message in the Read section
-* Email body section in both sections can accomodate two lines before an ellipsis is used Truncation done with javascript.
+* Email body section in both sections can accommodate two lines before an ellipsis is used Truncation done with javascript.
 Pure CSS truncation works only on one line and other solutions are not cross-browser compatible
 * Malformed data: